maptime/milehigh/_posts/2016-02-04-february-maptime-gold-rush.md

 --

 We'll have a some pizza and refreshments to enjoy while we listen to this great talk and chat about it afterwards.
 Remember, newcomers are always welcome!

+Check out the [Rocky Mountain Map Society](http://rmmaps.org/).
+If you're into historic maps, joing their group too!